neelangshu007/Occul-Text-App/README.md

 "gradlew build" command or use "Import Project" in Android Studio.

 ## Note:
-Remember to use your own Firebase Project for integration befor running the app or all the data will get stored in my Firsebase Project.
+Remember to use your own Firebase Project for integration befor running the app otherwise all the data will get stored in out Firsebase Project.

 [Firebase Docs](https://firebase.google.com/docs?authuser=0)